 The difference with Smartwool is that they blend their briefs with polyester, too, so they stay dry when you start breaking a sweat.
 Our testers like to wear these while rock climbing outdoors to help prevent chafing from climbing pants and keep temps regulated.

 7. David Archy Bamboo Rayon Trunks

 Dr. Shaw is a fan of bamboo because it's naturally antimicrobial and fights odor.
-Bamboo is also moisture-wicking, which helps prevent conditions like jock itch.
+Bamboo is also uber-soft and moisture-wicking, which helps prevent conditions like jock itch.

 You can buy them in S to XXL.